 Daily Chakra Affirmations to Balance Your Energy

-- I am connected to the earth and the natural world, and I am open to the guidance that comes from nature.
+- I am connected to the earth and the natural world.

 - I feel creativity flowing through me.